uhasker/getting-things-done-in-next-js/src/chapter9/01-setup.md

 PostCSS is a special tool for transforming CSS with JavaScript.
 Autoprefixer is a PostCSS plugin for parsing CSS and adding vendor prefixes to CSS rules.

-Both TailwindCSS and PostCSS require configuration - luckily, `pnpm create next-app` has already supplied this configuration for us.
+Both Tailwind CSS and PostCSS require some configuration.
+Luckily, `pnpm create next-app` has already supplied this configuration for us.

-You will find the TailwindCSS configuration in the `tailwind.config.ts` file:
+You'll find the Tailwind CSS configuration in the `tailwind.config.ts` file:

 ```ts
 import type { Config } from 'tailwindcss';